rx32940/BactPrep/README.md

 ## Installation

-1) Install conda in your local computer
+1) Install conda (Python3) in your local computer or on the computing cluster

 2) make a working directory
     ```